kenoxa/svelkit/docs/src/pages/spectre/components/paginations.md

 </div>
 ```

-You could use `use:page.previous` and `use:page.next` pagination to navigate.
+You could use `use:page.prev` and `use:page.next` pagination to navigate.